 Those not being recommended for tenure by the Chancellor;

-Associate Lecturers/Clinical Associate Lecturers hired after January 1, 2018.

 Periods of review: Review of a bargaining-unit member’s performance for the purposes of considering a merit award shall include only those activities documented in that person’s annual review for the academic year (September 1 through August 31) identified in Section 26.2 above.

 Calculation of campus merit pool: The value of each campus’s total merit pool shall consist of the listed percentage of the aggregate of all of that campus’s bargaining-unit members’ salaries as of the “snapshot date” identified in Section 26.2.